Firearms licence holders who own a firearm are required to complete a self-audit on their firearms holdings.

 Please record the barrel length in millimetres.

 There may be cases where firearms cannot be identified by make, manufacture and model because no markings can be identified on the firearm.
 If the firearm fits this criteria then further engagement with SAPOL Firearms Branch will be required to identify the firearm by other means.

-It is important to note that you need to complete the self-audit before the session expires (it will expire after 120 minutes of inactivity).
-Forms cannot be saved for later use.
+Once self-audit records are entered in the system, these must be submitted for users to receive confirmation of their submission.
+It is important to note that you need to compete the self-audit before the session expires (it will expire after 120 minutes of inactivity).

 The firearm self-audit information captured by SAPOL will be stored within SAPOL’s secure network.
 The sensitivity surrounding capturing of firearm related information has been at the forefront while designing the form and associated process.
 Furthermore, there’s an audit and reconciliation process to ensure controls are in place for received information.